chocolatey/docs/input/en-us/features/virus-check.md

 RedirectFrom: docs/features-virus-check
 ---

 We are pleased to offer runtime malware protection for our [customers](https://chocolatey.org/pricing)!
 Virus checking is available in two flavors - VirusTotal and Generic malware verification.

+Both forms of virus scanning will only scan files **downloaded** from an external source during the package installation process.
+Packages which embed the software binaries will not have their binaries scanned by Chocolatey during installation.

 ## Usage